joneskb1/book-app/README.md

 # book-app

-Reading list application using Mongo DB, Express, Node, and Vite.
+This application, built with MongoDB, Express, Node, and Vite, is designed for managing your reading list.
+It features authentication, follows the MVC pattern, utilizes Context, and incorporates Nodemailer.

-Features authentication, MVC pattern, Context, and Nodemailer.
+Key Features:

-Add books to your reading list using google books's api.
+Add Books: Easily populate your reading list using Google Books API.
-See book details and mark books read/unread.
+Track Progress: Mark books as read or unread and view detailed book information.
-Filter and sort your book list.
+Organize: Filter and sort your book list according to your preferences.
-Update user account information.
+User Account: Conveniently update your account information.

 [live link ](https://book-nook-wv31.onrender.com/
 )https://book-nook-wv31.onrender.com/